anirudt/concert-master/README.md

 $ python concert.py
 ```

+## TODO:
+- Keep trackbars for each of them for more robust fingertip detection.

 ## Preprocessing involved
 The following preprocessing is conducted:
 - Convert the color space to HSV from RGB.
 - Apply a range thresholding
 - Apply Dilation / Erosion.
+- Apply Medianblur to remove small outlier white points.